Rheannone/merch-table/tour-manager/SHOPIFY_INTEGRATION.md

-# 🛍️ Shopify Integration Guide
+# 🛍️ Shopify CSV Import Guide

 ## Overview

-Import products from your existing Shopify store directly into your POS system.
-This is a **one-way import** that copies product data without modifying your Shopify store.
+Import products from your existing Shopify store using Shopify's built-in CSV export feature.
+This is a **simple, one-way import** that copies product data without requiring API access or modifying your Shopify store.

+## Why CSV Import?

+✅ **No API credentials needed** - Just export and upload
+✅ **No custom app setup** - Use Shopify's built-in export
+✅ **Super simple** - 3 clicks in Shopify, then upload
+✅ **Works for everyone** - No technical setup required

 ## What Gets Imported

 ✅ **Product Information:**

 - Product names
-- Descriptions (first 200 characters)
+- Descriptions (first 200 characters, HTML stripped)
-- Base prices (USD)
+- Base prices
 - Product categories (from Shopify product type)

 ✅ **Variants & Inventory:**